Plans for 50 new homes agreed

 PLANS for 50 homes and a new recreation ground on the edge of Sonning Common have been approved.

-The developer’s application have been approved two years and five months after they were submitted.
+The developer will gift the neighbouring field to Sonning Common Parish Council to create a recreation and sports ground.

-As part of the application, they will gift the neighbouring field to the parish council to create a recreation and sports ground.
+It will also contribute £250,000 towards the cost of drainage levelling and seeding the new recreation ground and another £16,000 towards fencing.

-This will include a £250,000 contribution fromt he developer to help pay for levelling, drainage and seeding of the new recreation ground.
-They will also pay £16,000 towards fencing of it.
+The site, which is within the Chilterns Area of Outstanding Natural Beauty, was one of the areas earmarked for development in the village’s neighbourhood plan.

-The site, which is within the Chilterns Area of Oustanding Natural Beauty, was one of the earmarked areas for development in the village’s neighbourhood plan.
+Seventeen neighbours had objected to the application, which was submitted two-and-a-half years ago.

-Seventeen neighbours had raised objections to the application.
-They were concerned about safety relating to the new access onto Reade's Lane and intruding too far into the AONB.
+They were concerned about the safety of the new access on to Reades Lane and intrusion into the Chilterns Area of Outstandng Natural Beauty.

-The development would include two one-bedroom, 21 two-bedroom, 18 three-bedroom and nine four or five-bedroom houses.
+The development will include two one-bedroom properties, 21 with two bedrooms, 18 with three bedrooms and nine four- or five-bedroom houses.

-A new open space, on the western edge of the site, would also be created.
+There will be open space on the western edge of the development.

-Planning officer Phil Moule said: “I am satisfied that there is a need for the housing development at Sonning Common.
+South Oxfordshire District Council planning officer Phil Moule said: “I am satisfied that there is a need for housing development at Sonning Common.

-“Linked to this the development of the land would provide the opportunity to provide for the needed public sports and recreation facilities for which an alternative site outside of the AONB is not available and is unlikely to come forward.
+“The development of the land would provide the opportunity to provide for the needed public sports and recreation facilities for which an alternative site outside the AONB is not available and is unlikely to come forward.

 “The planning application has demonstrated that the proposed layout would minimise any impact on the AONB landscape.”